Where to see snowdrops in Essex: 10 stunning places

 Run and maintained by volunteers, this unique and stunning house and gardens is a wonderful spot to escape and to immerse yourself in the incredible natural surroundings.
-Although it is closed during winter, they open for three special ‘Snowdrop Sundays’ on February 10, 17 and 24.
+Although it is closed during winter, they open for special snowdrop days on February 9, 12, 16, 19 and 23.

 6) Easton Lodge

 Easton Lodge in Great Dunmow has an intriguing history and dramatic renovations of the 'forgotten gardens' means that visiting the lodge is truly a treat.
 There is an atmospheric Italian garden that attracts lots of wildlife as well as a 1.9 acre walled garden.

 The volunteers at Easton Lodge are working hard to restore these historic gardens to their former glory yet the gorgeous renovated areas and rugged wildlife remain beautiful all year round.
 Along with the popular guided tours, the Lodge will host snowdrop open days on February 16 and 23.
 Adult entry is £4.50 while under-16s go free.

 The Green Island Gardens are a charming set of beautiful themed gardens including the Japanese garden, the water garden, and the seaside garden, each providing ample variety throughout the year.

 There is also a woodland garden which is carpeted with snowdrops in January and February and is the perfect place to welcome the New Year.
 Head over throughout January and February to see the snowdrops and drop into the tearoom for refreshments afterwards.